Back to top

 Chickens are equally easy to raise and will naturally multiply to impact generations of children.
 Each family that receives chickens is asked to give back hatched chicks to help another family in need.
 Chicks require little money, space, or food to thrive and grow — making them an ideal business venture for a single mom or vulnerable family.

-When you give any animal, a portion of the gift may also help provide watering sources, farming assistance, famine relief, and other related essentials as needed.
+When you give any animal, a portion of the gift may also help provide watering sources, farming assistance, hunger relief, and other related essentials as needed.

 We promise to honor your generosity and use your donation in the most effective way possible.
 The needs and prices shown reflect World Vision projects based on periodic surveys of the countries we serve.
 Each item is representative of the gift category in which it appears and donations will be used to provide assistance where it is needed most within that category or to address a similar need.